-PIC can replace the oracle by one of several algorithms that have been proposed to find the closest node to a particular node in a network, for example, [15, 2].
+PIC can replace the oracle by one of several algorithms that have been proposed to find the closest node to a particular node in a network, for example, [11], [12].
 These algorithms all share a similar overlay structure.
 Each node in the overlay maintains a set of pointers to other nodes in the overlay that we call its neighbors.
 These algorithms prescribe a particular mix of near and far away neighbors to ensure that a node n can find the closest node in the overlay in O(logN) steps provided the topology satisfies certain conditions.
 To find the closest node, n starts by setting its estimate of the closest node in the overlay, c, to a random overlay node.
 Then it probes the distance to all of c's neighbors and picks the closest neighbor.
 If this closest neighbor is closest than the current value of c, c is updated to point to this neighbor and the process is repeated.
-Other-
+Otherwise, the algorithm stops and c is an approximation to the closest node to n in the overlay.
+These algorithms can also find the k closest nodes to n by keeping track of the k closest nodes visited.